 Jörn is fluent in German and English.

-Marie-Lena Frech writes her doctoral thesis at the Chair for Management and Organizations (IMO) at Leuphana University of Lüneburg.
+Marie-Lena Frech writes her doctoral thesis at the Chair for Management and Organization (IMO) at Leuphana University of Lüneburg.
 Marie’s research revolves around individuals behavior and decision-making in negotiations.
 Specifically, she is interested in first offers, anchoring effects, anchor precision effects and pricing decisions.
+Marie hold several negotiation seminars and workshops at the Leuphana University Lüneburg and the University of Konstanz.

 She is fluent in German and English.